JoostVoskuil/azure-devops-gitleaks/README.md

 Thanks to John Lokerse for providing feedback on this extension.

+## GitHub API Rate Limit

+The task connects to GitHub for fetching the latest version of the GitLeaks tool.
+This is done by querying the API.
+Sometimes (specially on Hosted Agents) you can hit the API limit making it impossible to download the GitLeaks tool.
+The task does three times retry to download GitLeaks.

+If you hit this limitation often, please set the version of GitLeaks by specifying the version with the `version` input parameter of the task.

 ## FetchDepth

 Since September 12th ([Sprint 209](https://learn.microsoft.com/en-gb/azure/devops/release-notes/2022/sprint-209-update?tabs=yaml#do-not-sync-tags-when-fetching-a-git-repository])) release of Azure DevOps new pipelines will have a fetch depth of 1.
 When the fetch depth is set to 1.
 That means that previous commits are not fetched and cannot be scanned.
 This results in Gitleaks reporting: `ERR [git] fatal: bad object`